 Birdville Independent School District Counseling Program

-The Birdville Independent School District Counseling Program combines counseling, consultation, and coordination to facilitate academic success, personal and social development and career and college guidance for all students.
+The Birdville Independent School District Counseling Program combines counseling, consultation, and coordination to facilitate academic success, personal and social development, and career and college guidance for all students.
 The professional school counselor, as a member of the educational team, assists students and consults with parents and teachers to foster student success in academic programs, school attendance, school safety, graduation programs, academic and career opportunities, conflict resolution, and responsible behavior.

-Professional school counselors also interpret test results to improve student performance and to facilitate school and district planning.
+Professional school counselors also interpret test results to improve student performance and facilitate school and district planning.
 Finally, crisis intervention counselors intervene when immediate concerns put the student's educational development at risk.
 We hope you find the information on this site useful.
-If you have any questions please don't hesitate to call the school counselor at your child's school.
+If you have any questions, please don't hesitate to call the school counselor at your child's school.
 We are here to help.

 Program OverviewThe Birdville ISD school counselor's job is one that encompasses many areas in the school setting.
-The main goal for all counselors is to help make the student's school experience a positive one so that their fullest potential can be reached, becoming happy, healthy, contributing members of society.
+The main goal for all counselors is to help make the student's school experience a positive one so that their fullest potential can be reached, becoming happy, healthy, and contributing members of society.
 Birdville ISD counselors are responsible for implementing all components of the Birdville Comprehensive Developmental Guidance Counseling Program.
 These components are:

-- Guidance Curriculum-Provides guidance content in a proactive systematic manner,
+- Guidance Curriculum-Provides guidance content in a proactive, systematic manner,

 - Responsive Services-Addresses the immediate concerns of students,

 - Individual Planning-Assists students in monitoring and understanding their own development in the educational, career, and personal-social arenas,

 - System Support-Includes program and staff support activities and services.
 The guidance counselor's professional attitude and conduct include the establishment and maintenance of professional relationships with students, parents, staff, and the community.

 - Identifies the needs of students